ocaml/v2.ocaml.org/site/meetings/ocaml/2016/index.md

 News
 ----

-The call for papers and the programme commitee will be announced around the end of February 2016.
+The call for papers and the programme committee will be announced around the end of February 2016.